Weekdays 9:30am - 7pm.

 A Case Of Incidental Finding Of DCIS Found In A Young Gyno Patient Treated By Dr Ivan Puah

 Physical examination revealed the classic symptoms of gynecomastia: bilateral swollen breasts with tenderness, the presence of fat tissue, and skin redundancy.
-I also ordered thorough blood investigations to assess various profiles.
+I also ordered thorough blood investigations to assess various profiles,

 Gynecomastia surgery was performed using a combination of the MDC-Sculpt® Lipo technique to remove excess fat tissue and the 360°GTD® technique to excise the dense glandular tissue.

 When the excised tissue was sent for routine histological assessment, the pathology report revealed Ductal Carcinoma In Situ, a non-invasive precancerous condition, within the breast tissue.
-This was an incidental finding, as the patient did not exhibit signs of malignancy, such as nipple retraction or bloody discharge during our clinical examination.

-This case stands out to me for two reasons.
-First, it reinforces a key message I share with every patient: Gynecomastia surgery isn’t just about aesthetics; it provides an opportunity to scrutinize tissue that has been growing, sometimes for years, without supervision.
+“This case stands out to me for two reasons.
+First, it reinforces a key message I share with every patient: Gynecomastia surgery isn’t just about aesthetics; it provides an opportunity to scrutinise tissue that has been growing, sometimes for years, without supervision.

 Second, it highlights the importance of meticulous surgical protocols and thorough diagnostics, even in seemingly straightforward procedures,” shares Dr Ivan Puah, medical director of Amaris B. Clinic, with over 20 years of liposuction and body sculpting surgical experience in Singapore.